bargk/Particle-detector-component---Geant4/OptimalSource/source/Readme.txt

  Each macro performs 4 runs, each of 10^3, 10^4, 10^5, 10^6 decays respectively.
- Each macro creates 4 roots files named "output_(#run number)" which shows the cherenkov energy distribution as a function of energy, (output_0.root is for the first run, output_1.root is for the second and so on..).
+ Each macro creates 4 roots files named "output_(#run number)" which shows the cherenkov energy distribution got into the PMT, (output_0.root is for the first run, output_1.root is for the second and so on..).
 This means that if the user want to save the root files, he has to change their names before running the other macros, otherwise the files will be overwritten.